ctrf-io/ctrf/docs/intro.md

 description: What is the Common Test Report Format?
 ---

-Common Test Report Format is a JSON schema that guarantees test reports are the same structure, no matter which testing tool is used.
-It was created to provide consistent test reporting agnostic of programming languages or testing frameworks.

-Where many testing frameworks exist, each generating JSON reports in their own way, CTRF provides a standardised schema to generate the same report anywhere.
+CTRF is a universal JSON test report schema that addresses the lack of a standardized format for JSON test reports.

+Consistency Across Tools: Different testing tools and frameworks often produce reports in varied formats.
+CTRF ensures a uniform structure, making it easier to understand and compare reports, regardless of the testing tool used.

+Language and Framework Agnostic: It provides a universal reporting schema that works seamlessly with any programming language and testing framework.

+Facilitates Better Analysis: With a standardized format, programatically analyzing test outcomes across multiple platforms becomes more straightforward.

 ``` json
 {